create3000/x_ite/docs/reference/Field-Services-and-Objects.md

 ## MFMatrix4d/MFMatrix4f Object

 The MFMatrix4f object corresponds to a X3D MFMatrix4f field.
 It is used to store a one-dimensional array of SFMatrix4f objects.
-Individual elements of the array can be referenced using the standard C-style dereferencing operator (e.g. *mfMatrix4fObjectName*\[*index*\], where *index* is an integer-valued expression with 0&lt;=*index*&lt;length and length is the number of elements in the array).
-Assigning to an element with *index* &gt; length results in the array being dynamically expanded to contain length elements.
+Individual elements of the array can be referenced using the standard C-style dereferencing operator (e.g. *mfMatrix4fObjectName*\[*index*\], where *index* is an integer-valued expression with 0\<=*index*\<length and length is the number of elements in the array).
+Assigning to an element with *index* \> length results in the array being dynamically expanded to contain length elements.
 All elements not explicitly initialized are set to NULL.

 ### Instance Creation Method\(s\)